ICHEC-learn/intro-to-hpc/_episodes/03-moving-and-editing.md

 >
 {: .challenge}

-> ## Common problems
->
-> ### Running the command on remote host
->
-> As mentioned above
-> ### Unable to open two terminal windows e.g cygwin
->
-> You will ideally need two terminal windows open to get this working optimally, although it can be done with just one.
->
-> For users of Cygwin, using two terminal windows simultaneously can be tricky.
-We recommend therefore taking a note of
-> the directory where your file is stored on the supercomputer before attempting.
+Common problems that can be encountered with this include running the command on the remote host rather than the local machine.
+So be careful to keep that in mind.
+Some terminal emulators, such as Cygwin do not have the option to use two terminal windows simultaneously can be tricky.
+We recommend therefore taking a note of the directory where your file is stored on the supercomputer before attempting.

->
-{: .callout}
+### SCP/SFTP clients

+There are plenty of software packages out there that can utilise SCP, and not all of them need to be based in the terminal.
+The main clients (some of which have terminal emulators) include, but are not limited to;

+- MobaXterm
+- Git Bash
+- Filezilla
+- Bitvise
+- WinSCP
+- Cyberduck

+That being said however, the terminal option is preferable in place of having another software package on your machine.

 {% include links.md %}